-- You will get IPv4 address as highlighted in image below.
+- You will get the IPv4 address as highlighted in the image below.

 As you can see my IPv4 address is 192.168.1.110.
-However some users worry, do each time they need to check IP?
+However, you might be worrying, do each time I need to check IP?
 No, absolutely not.
-Let me tell you three options.
+Let me share you three facts.

-- In my case, I had set IP address pool range in my VDSL modem and I’m getting the same address for my local server since years regardless of PC / router restart.
-I have mentioned how I did it to connect android app to localhost running in my computer.
+- In my case, I had set IP address pool range in my VDSL modem and I’m getting the same address for my local server since years regardless of PC/router restart.
+I have mentioned how I did it to connect the android app to localhost running on my computer.

-- Third is routers / modems give you option to reserve IPv4 address for specific device and you can assign fixed IP to your local server, fix once & always use it to access localhost from mobile browser or your app.
+- The third is, routers/modems give you the option to reserve the IPv4 address for the specific device and you can assign fixed IP to your local server.

 This step is optional and based on my personal experience.
-You generally don’t need it; try only if your IPv address varies too much.
-Please note that these are general instructions only and might vary from router to router.
+You generally don’t need it.
+Try only if your IPv4 address varies too much.
+Also, note that these are general instructions only and might vary from router to router.

 - You will have your router configuration page.

-- Find the DHTP Server Settings page there.
+- Find the DHCP Server Settings page there.

 On this page, set IP Pool Range and save changes.
-An IP Pool Range is a set of IP address range used by your router / modem to assign IPs to connected wired or wireless devices.
-And no connected device like mobile, PC or laptop will have IP address out of this range then.
-After doing this, don’t forget to restart the local server to take effect.
+An IP Pool Range is a set of IP address range used by your router/modem to assign IPs to connected wired or wireless devices.
+Finally, don’t forget to restart the local server to take effect.

 Assign Fixed IP to Your Local Server and Access it in Mobile

 Lastly, you can assign a permanent IP address to your local web server if above is not sufficient.
-Find DHTP Reserved or DHCP Static IP Configuration page in router configuration pages.
-You need to have Mac Address of localhost PC or there is plenty of information available on internet to find Mac Address of a device.
+Find DHCP Reserved or DHCP Static IP Configuration page in router configuration pages.
+You need to have Mac Address of localhost PC.
+Also, there is plenty of information available on the internet to find Mac Address of a device.

 ipconfig command and you’re done.

 Now for the app to test, ensure your app has internet access permission.
-Open AndroidManifest.xml file and add following line if not exists:
+Open AndroidManifest.xml file and add the following line if it does not exist:

 <uses-permission android:name="android.permission.INTERNET" />

-Next in your class file use IP address of local web server explicitly, not the term localhost.
-For a PHP + MySql as server side language used, it would be IP address followed by path, something like:
+Next in your class file, use the IP address of local web server explicitly, not the term localhost.
+For a PHP + MySQL set up, it would be IP address followed by a path, something like:

 //Change url as per your project setup.